Kunle Adeyanju: Early life and education

-Kunle Adeyanju is a native of Offa, Kwara State, Nigeria.
-He had his Nursery, Primary & Secondary education in Kano, and his university education at Ahmadu Bello University Zaria.
-While in A.B.U, he served as the Student’s Union Government Financial Secretary.
-Also, he was a member of Rotaract Club of A.B.U Zaria Main Campus where he held various positions like Publicity Director, Club Service Director, and Vice President.
+Adeyanju is a native of Offa, Kwara State, Nigeria.
+He completed his nursery, primary and secondary education in Kano before attending Ahmadu Bello University (ABU), Zaria.
+While at ABU, he served as the Financial Secretary of the Students’ Union Government and held several leadership positions in the Rotaract Club of ABU Zaria Main Campus, including Publicity Director, Club Service Director and Vice-President.